achamot/Refl-action/index.md

 ## Concerns

-The 10 most present words in movies plot summaries for each category:
+The 10 most present words in movies plot summaries for each concern:

 {% include Concerns_Words.html %}